mvaganov/CmdLineAsteroids/notes.md

 The script is quite long, and still unfinished.
 I am providing the first draft of what is likely to be the first half of the tutorial.

+for additional context of what the LowFiRockBlaster game will look like, look at this screen capture of the prototype running in the Windows 11 command line: https://codegiraffe.com/lowfirockblaster/LowFiRockBlaster.gif

 Please summarize the script before giving feedback.

 as you are reading: